 Are you considering reading a book by Eckhart Tolle, Sam Harris or Alan Watts?
-This side-by-side summary might help you to recognize the main point they’re all making, which is a rather difficult one to notice and took me quite long.
+This side-by-side summary might help you recognize the main point they’re all making, which is a rather difficult one to notice and took me quite long to do so.

 You might be surprised by the level of similarity of these books and reading the same message in three different ways might make it easier to grasp the meaning of those books.